ampster-co/entso-historic-data/README.md

 2. Environment variable: `ENTSOE_API_KEY=YOUR_API_KEY`
 3. `.env` file with `ENTSOE_API_KEY=YOUR_API_KEY`

-## Usage

-**You must specify either `--local-time` or `--utc` when running the script.
-If neither is provided, the script will exit with an error.**

-Run the retriever as before.
-The script will automatically use the configuration in `country_config.json` for all country-specific logic.

 ---

 For further details, see the code docstrings or contact the maintainer.